 SAKS FIFTH AVENUE

-Saks Fifth Avenue was the brainchild of Horace Saks and Bernard Gimbel, who operated independent retail stores on New York’s 34th Street at Herald Square in the early 1900s.
-Their dream was to construct a unique specialty store that would become synonymous with fashionable, gracious living.
-With the opening of its founders’ “dream store” in 1924, Saks Fifth Avenue became the first large retail operation to locate in what was then primarily a residential district.
-By offering the finest quality men’s and women’s fashions, as well as an extraordinary program of customer services, Saks Fifth Avenue has become synonymous with taste and elegance.
+Saks Fifth Avenue was the brainchild of Horace Saks and Bernard Gimbel, who both operated independent retail stores on New York’s 34th Street at Herald Square in the early 1900s.
+With the opening of its founders’ “dream store” on September 15, 1924, Saks Fifth Avenue became the first large retail operation to locate in what was then primarily a residential district.

 Case Study Concept